Azasakhe/Netflix/List-of-1080P-4k-Android-tested-devices.md

-## List of 1080P and 4k Android tested devices

 This list includes devices capable of 1080P and/or 4K video playback in hardware video decoding with the add-on.

 *Note it is not a choice of the add-on developers to decide which device can work or not, it depends only by netflix.*